w3c/wot-security/wot-security-metadata.md

   the final authentication mechanism.
     - For example, `"basic"` authentication means clear-text user name and password, but this will be instantiated in different ways in MQTT and HTTP.
+- *To discuss:*
-- It is still necessary to refer to the name of the security configuration in each interaction.
+  It is still necessary to refer to the name of the security configuration in each interaction.
-  We might be able to use a rule like "the first security scheme mentioned is the default" as long as we can make this work with JSON-LD; to discuss.
+  We might be able to use a rule like "the first security scheme mentioned is the default" as long as we can make this work with JSON-LD.
 - In general security configurations have a set of "extra" parameters that depend on their type and scheme.
 Several of these tags, however, are used in more than one scheme.
     - For example, many schemes have references to an authentication server, and in general this